prooph/link/README.md

 Prooph link is not stable yet.
 However, we work hard on getting the job done.
 So it is just a matter of time.
 The application runs already in production, but only with our support.
 Please contact us if you want to use it, too!

+# Documentation

+More information is coming soon.
+Stay tuned!

 # Support

 - Ask any questions on [prooph-users](https://groups.google.com/forum/?hl=de#!forum/prooph) google group.